-The methodology presented here appears to be contrary to well-known o-o methodologies for designing the controlling software of information systems.
-We wish to point out that there may be a qualitative difference, even though some researchers take ontologies for software products (see for example the WebODE article in this issue).
+The methodology presented here is just opposite to well-known o-o methodologies for designing the controlling software of information systems.
+We wish to make here the point, that there may be a qualitative difference, even though some researchers take ontologies for software products [Asuncion].
 Analysis of the semantics behind data structures for information integration is an ontological problem.
-This paper tries to illustrate ontology from a point of view seldom taken: the relationships between entities as a driving force for the logical structure, more than the nature of involved individuals.
+This paper tries to illustrate ontology from a point of view seldom taken: the relationships between entities as driving force for the logical structure more than the nature of involved individuals.
 This seems to be appropriate to analyse data structures in contrast to terminological systems.
-A coherent analysis of (non-unary) properties is mandatory for information integration, even more than detailed entity analysis, in particular if one separates the epistemological issue of correcting erroneous input data from the ontological issue of classifying already correct information.
+A coherent analysis of (non-unary) properties is mandatory for information integration, even more than detailed entity analysis, in particular if one separates the epistemological issue of correcting erroneous input data from the ontological issue of interpreting already correct information.

-Historical knowledge, to our understanding independent of the specific domain, seems to reveal in this work a character, which is quite distinct from engineering knowledge in a rather subtle way.
-Even though in our conceptualisation of reality we do not distinguish between past, present and future, the way knowledge is acquired, its quantity and quality, is completely different for the past.
-We argue therefore that the design of conceptual models to capture the past must be governed far more by epistemological arguments than engineering models.
+Historical knowledge, to our understanding independent of the specific domain, seems to reveal in this work a character quite distinct from engineering knowledge in a rather subtle way.
+Even though in our conceptualisation of reality we do not distinguish between past, present and future, the way how knowledge is acquired, its quantity and quality is completely different for the past.
+We argue therefore, that the design of conceptual models to capture the past must be governed by far more by epistemological arguments than engineering models.
 The nature of historical knowledge, the relation between reality, a perceived historical reality and the form of knowledge we can acquire seems to be an interesting topic for further investigation.

-The CIDOC CRM is envisaged to become an ISO standard in 2004.
+The CIDOC CRM is envisaged to become an ISO standard around 2003.
 In parallel to the standardization work, we intend to engage in more validation experiments and in research on the open theoretical and intellectual issues.
-A general theory of extensibility for such an ontology under the preservation of certain reasoning capabilities would be very helpful.
+Besides others, a general theory of extensibility of such an ontology under the preservation of certain reasoning capabilities would be very helpful.
 As discussed in section 4.1, subproperties play a crucial role for that.
 From the point of contents, the CIDOC CRM still touches only very fundamental concepts, and many extensions will be useful to allow for more reasoning, like temporality of properties, phases of objects, a coherent model of influence, modelling performing arts etc. We see also a need to clarify philosophical questions of foundational character about the nature of the knowledge we describe.